revij/db-backups-to-s3-docker-image/README.md

 | `--no-cache` | - | Builds the Docker image with no cache. |
 | `--help` | - | Prints the help menu. |

 By default, the cron job that executes the backup script is ran every night at *12:00* (midnight).
-However, you can easily change this by editing the [`image/conf/cron.conf`](./image/conf/cron.conf) file and rebuilding the image.
+You can easily change this by setting the `BACKUP_SCHEDULE` environment variable (see Environmental Configuration section below).
 You can use a cron generator tool such as [this](https://crontab.cronhub.io/) for assistance!

 You may also build the image manually using the following command as root (or using `sudo`).